agrimsharma20/CycleGAN/README.md

 To Create the Directory, clone this repository:
 !git clone https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
-This will download the baseline cyclegan
+This will download the baseline cyclegan directory.
+To review the Modified Loss Functions or Embedded CycleGAN, replace the files in the baseline cyclegan directory named "models" with the ones in the folders in this repository.

 Notes:
 For Modified Loss Functions, review the backward_G function in line 153 of models/cycle_gan_model.py and read the comments to enable to correct loss function.